chanzuckerberg/czi-prosemirror/README.md

 Run *npm start* to see the licit editor inside the angular application.

+Note: there is a nice Angular test app designed to test the component interface of licit here: https://github.com/melgish/licit-playground - which also allows you to load and save the JSON file.

 ## Use it for your own project

 For using licit in your project you should follow these steps: